Part 1 - Shopping

 Carrefour- It is a French supermarket chain.
 This was more like a Walmart in the sense that it sold a little bit of everything.
 Batteries, deodorant, shampoo, foreign foods.
 And the brands we saw were brands we were used to.
 Brands like Sensodyne toothpaste, mission tortillas, etc. However, the one drawback is that this store was in the tourist area and not as common as the Lidil.

 Little Asian Stores – Pictured below.
-I’m told places like these are common in NY but where I’m from in Miami I was taught not to trust these sorts of shops.
-Anyways, these are where the locals go for essentials like toilet paper, laundry detergent, small office supply items (rubber bands, paper clips), matches, candles, etc. You name it they probably have it crammed somewhere in their store, it's an organizational mess!
+I’m told places like these are common in NY.
+This is where we were told to go for different things such small office supply items (rubber bands, paper clips), school supplies, matches, candles, etc. You name it they probably have it somewhere in their store.
+I would say it is probably the equivalent to a Dollar Tree store that offers more than just dollar items.
 So, when looking for items that you would normally go to Walmart for think outside the box and try the knickknack store on the corner.

-Ikea- Might I just say that I’m in love with this store even though I’ve never bought anything house related from it!
-Anyways, this was the best place we found for bigger items such as furniture.
+Ikea- This was the best place we found for bigger items such as furniture.

 Second Hand Stores- While I didn’t find any in Barcelona I did see some in Mallorca and they seemed to have some pretty decent deals and items.